uraimo/Bitter/README.md

 i[2].b2 //0
 i[2].b3 //1

-i[2] = i[2].b2(1).b3(0)
+i[2] = i[2].setb2(1).setb3(0)
 i[2].b2 //1
 i[2].b3 //0
 ```
-The `.bN` property returns the value of the bit at the specific position, while the `.bN(value)` function sets a specific bit in a integer (the indexes refer to the 8 less significant bits) and return the modified 8 bits integer (if used on integers with content larger than 8 bits, the rest is truncated).
+The `.bN` property returns the value of the bit at the specific position, while the `.setbN(value)` function sets a specific bit in a integer (the indexes refer to the 8 less significant bits) and return the modified 8 bits integer (if used on integers with content larger than 8 bits, the rest is truncated).

-Considering that every `.bN(value)` function returns a new integer, these functions can be concatenated to modify more than one bit.
+Considering that every `.setbN(value)` function returns a new integer, these functions can be concatenated to modify more than one bit.
 This function can be used in conjunction with byte indexed subscripts as shown above where on the right side we build a new byte value for the position 2 of the array that will be then assigned to the same position of the same array.

 #### Other functionalities